AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

            Reflection from interior cells with sign
            changed, :math:`q(-i) = -q(i)`.

--  For external Dirichlet boundary, the user needs to provide a callable object like below.
+-  For external Dirichlet boundaries, the user needs to provide a callable object like below.

    .. highlight:: c++